GOMC-WSU/py-MCMD/README.md

 		The type of simulation you are combining.
 		Hybrid is the hybrid NAMD-GOMC simulations.
 		'GOMC-only' is stand-alone GOMC simulation.
-		The NAMD-only option is currently unavailable.
+		'NAMD-only' is stand-alone NAMD simulation.
+		When using the 'GOMC-only', or 'NAMD-only' the dcd combining options and catdcd program and path are not required

-	gomc_only_log_filename : string
+	gomc_or_namd_only_log_filename : string
-		The relative or full path and file name of the log file for the GOMC simulation, which is used to create the same file format as the hybrid simulation combining files.
+		The relative path and file name of the log file for the GOMC-only or NAMD-only simulation,
+		which is used to create the same file format as the hybrid simulation combining files.